TRSA Schedules More Local Networking Dinners

 Schwalb added that TRSA has expanded its advocacy efforts beyond federal concerns.
 “With more regulatory and tax activity at the state and local levels, these types of small, regional local events are becoming increasingly necessary to ensure that we understand the local impact and have the network to coordinate the appropriate responses,” he said.
 TRSA’s renewed emphasis on local, regional and state concerns mirrors recent state and local tax, water and compliance issues in states such as California, Illinois, Kentucky, Missouri, North Carolina, Oklahoma and Texas, he said.

 A similar event to discuss issues of importance to Canadian operators will take place Aug.
 30 in Toronto as part of TRSA’s Plant Tours and Roundtable there.
-For the upcoming U.S. dinners, register using these links:
+Below is a list of the upcoming U.S. dinners:

 For more details, e-mail Ricci or call him at 703.519.0029, ext.
 101.